kshulgina/codetta/README.md

 modify the job array template file and the code in `codetta.py` (`hmmscan_jobs` function) that writes and sends the job array file.

+### Building a custom profile HMM database

+Pfam domains are expected to align to about ~50% of coding sequence.
+If you're focused on a specific clade, you could increase the proportion of aligned sequence by using a customized profile HMM database.
+Starting from a set of multiple sequence alignments of expected genes in the organism of interest, you can build a custom profile HMM database.

+In this example, we will build a profile HMM database tailored for metazoan mitochondria which have only 13 protein coding genes.
+In the `codetta\examples\mito-db\` directory, you can find multiple sequence alignment files in Stockholm format for each of the 13 genes*.

+The first step is to use `hmmbuild` to create profile HMMs from each of the alignment files.

+	cd examples/custom-db/
+	ls metazoan_mito*.msa | xargs -I {} hmmbuild --enone {}.hmm {}

+Then we concatenate all of these `.hmm` files into a single database and finally run `hmmpress` to finish

+	cat metazoan_mito*.hmm > metazoan_mito_proteins.hmm
+	hmmpress metazoan_mito_proteins.hmm
+	mv metazoan_mito_proteins.hmm* ../../resources/.

+At the end, the profile HMM database is moved into the resources directory, where Codetta expects to find all profile HMM databases.
+When running a Codetta analysis, you will have to specify the custom profile HMM database with
+`-p [name of profile HMM db]`.

+*These alignments were created by searching the human mitochondrial protein sequences against SwissProt with `jackhmmer`

 ### Bonus: downloading nucleotide sequences from GenBank

 We have also provided a simple program for a downloading FASTA file from